Egeeoz/Egeeoz/README.md

 # 💫 About Me:
-I am currently studying for javascript developer and doing internship at we know IT
+I am currently studying for javascript developer and doing internship at We Know IT

 ## 🌐 Socials: